 You need to get your body UNDER the bar like this:

 You need to position yourself so that you’re looking up and ready to engage the BACK muscles, NOT just the muscles of the arms.
-Your legs will be used to help you, but they need to be directly UNDER your hips, not in front of you.
+Your legs will help you, but you need to keep them directly UNDER your hips, not in front of you.
 If your legs are in front too much, it will cause you to lay back and get out from under the bar.

 Place the legs directly under your hips for the assisted pull like this: